-$$Start Cost (\sqrt[5]{{start}}) =$$
+Start up Cost (\$/ Start) =

+(Start Fuel Consumed (MMBtu/Start)TFRC(\$/MMBtu)Performance Factor)

++(Station Service (MWh)Station Service Rate (\$/MWh))

-$$\left(Start Fuel Consumed (\frac{MBtu}{{Start}}) TFRC(\sqrt[5]{{MBtu}}) Performance Factor\right) + \left(Station Service (MWh) Station Service Rate(\sqrt[5]{{MWh}})\right) + Start Maintenance Adder (\frac{\$}{{start}}) + Start Incremental Labor Cost (\frac{\$}{{start}})$$
++ Start Maintenance Adder (\$/Start)+Start Incremental Labor Cost (\$/Start)

-Start Fuel Consumed Cost is the cost of start fuel (basic fuel cost plus fuel handling and other fuel-related costs) from first CT fire to breaker closing for the steam turbine generator, as measured during a normal start sequence, and the cost of shutdown fuel from breaker opening for the steam turbine generator to fuel valve closure.
+Start Fuel Consumed Cost is the cost of start fuel (basic fuel cost plus fuel handling and other fuel-related costs) from first CT fire to breaker closing for the steam turbine generator, as measured during a normal start sequence, and the cost of shutdown fuel from last breaker opening to fuel valve closure.
 Additionally, this includes the cost of start fuel from CT first fire to the point where heat recovery steam generator (HRSG) steam pressure matches steam turbine inlet pressure, for any CT unit/HRSG combinations started after synchronization of the steam turbine generator.

-Station service is included from initiation of start sequence of initial CTeombustion turbine to breaker closing of the steam turbine generator (total station use minus normal base station use) priced at the Station Service Rate.
+Station Service is included from initiation of start sequence of initial CT to breaker closing of the steam turbine generator (total station use minus normal base station use) priced at the Station Service Rate.

-Add to this (+) station service after breaker opening of the last component when finished operating as a CC-combined cycle unit, priced at the Station Service rate.
+Add to this (+) station service after breaker opening of the last component when finished operating as a CC unit, priced at the Station Service rate.
 (Station service during shutdown should be that associated with the normal unit auxiliary equipment operated during shutdown in excess of base unit use.
 This station service is not to include maintenance use or non-normal uses.)